Chlorogenic Acid

 2021 Sep 11 Medicina Ramli NNS, Alkhaldy AA, Mhd Jalil AM

-Systematic Review Meta-Analysis Coffee Metabolic SyndromeCoffee extract supplementation significantly improves parameters of metabolic syndrome, with the effects varying according to the types and doses of coffee administered.
+Systematic Review Meta-Analysis Metabolic SyndromeCoffee extract supplementation significantly improves parameters of metabolic syndrome, with the effects varying according to the types and doses of coffee administered.

 Burdock (Arctium lappa L) roots as a source of inulin-type fructans and other bioactive compounds: Current knowledge and future perspectives for food and non-food applications